Aduda-Boaz/web-scrapper/README.md

 The purpose of this project is to develop a scraper tool to achieve web-scrapping.
 This was achieved using Ruby, HTTparty and Nokogiri gem.

-- Watir (Web Application Testing In Ruby) helps in facilitating the writing of automated tests by  mimicing the behavior of a user interacting with a website.

 - Nokogiri is an HTML, XML, SAX, and Reader parser.

 - The above Ruby Gems can be sources from [Ruby Gems](https://rubygems.org/)